renovatebot/renovate/docs/usage/golang.md

 ```

 We do not support patch level versions for the minimum `go` version.
-This means you cannot use `go 1.16.6`, but you can use `go 1.16` as a contraint.
+This means you cannot use `go 1.16.6`, but you can use `go 1.16` as a constraint.